Batten Institute

-Mission

-The Batten Institute serves as a catalyst for developing entrepreneurial leaders and for advancing knowledge about the transformative power of entrepreneurship and innovation.
-To fulfill this mission, the institute pursues objectives in these areas: inspired education, transformative research, innovation lab and community engagement.
+Function

-The Institute publishes a series of white papers, Batten Briefings, on entrepreneurship and innovation topics.
+The Institute publishes a series of white papers on entrepreneurship and innovation topics.

-The Executive Director of the Institute is Sean Carr, Assistant Professor of Business Administration at the Darden School.
+The Executive Director of the Institute is Omar Garriott, a longtime tech executive and entrepreneur.

 Programs and events

-The Batten Institute operates the W.L.
-Lyons Brown III Innovation Lab at the University of Virginia, located at the Darden School of Business.
+The Batten Institute operates the i.Lab at the University of Virginia, located at the Darden School of Business.
 Through this lab, the institute hosts a business incubator program for University of Virginia students and members of the local community.
-Additional entrepreneurship programs and events are hosted at the lab through the year.
+Additional entrepreneurship programs and events are hosted at the i.Lab through the year.

-In partnership with other schools at the University of Virginia, the Batten Institute sponsors the University of Virginia Entrepreneurship Cup series of three annual competitions which educate students across the University on entrepreneurial methods.
+In partnership with other schools at the University of Virginia, the Batten Institute sponsors a series of three annual competitions which educate students across the University on entrepreneurial methods.

-The Batten Institute Fellows Program brings prominent and high-potential thought leaders to the Darden School of Business for short and long-term visits.
+The Batten Institute Fellows Program brings visitors to the Darden School of Business for short and long-term visits.
+The Batten Institute Fellows Program brings visitors to the Darden School of Business for short and long-term visits.
+As of 2025, the Batten Institute at UVA Darden supports innovation and entrepreneurship through courses, venture programs, research, and founder mentorship; updated program details appear on the Institute’s website.